Wildness (album)

-Wildness is the seventh studio album by Northern Irish-Scottish rock band Snow Patrol.
-The album was released on 25 May 2018.
-It is their first album with Johnny McDaid as a full member of the band, after his involvement as a guest musician and songwriter on Fallen Empires and participation in its tour.
+Wildness is the seventh studio album by Northern Irish–Scottish alternative rock band Snow Patrol.
+The album was released on 25 May 2018, hitting number 2 on the UK charts.
+The album reveals personal and existential themes.

 Background and development

 In an interview with NME in 2012, Gary Lightbody said that he had to overcome a bout of writer's block and that the songs written for the new album were scrapped before being replaced by new "mind-boggling" material.
 The follow-up to 2011's Fallen Empires was initially due for release in 2016, and subsequently summer 2017.
 In late January 2018, the title and release date were officially announced.

-Every song in the album has its own music video except for "Heal Me".

 Promotion

 "Don't Give In" was released as the first single for Wildness on 21 March 2018.
 "Life on Earth" was released as the second single from the album on 12 April 2018.
 "What If This Is All the Love You Ever Get?" was released as the third single on 2 May 2018.
 "Empress" was released as the fourth single on 8 May 2018.